What is it?

 Programming music from code isn't wholly bad either, but when you need to talk directly to the hardware instead of through the abstraction layer of a programming language, things get more interesting.
 But who needs interesting when you're trying to be creative and try out an idea within the already limiting constraints of the Atari 2600?

 Instead of dealing with actual machine language, you can luckily program the 6502 microprocessor through assembly language.
-Also, a gentleman known as Paul Slocum has created a simple program that gives you a ready to use audio driver.
+Also, a gentleman known as Paul Slocum has created a ready to use audio driver.

-While Lady Luck seems to be on our side again, a typical musical composition ends up looking like in the following image:
+While Lady Luck seems to be on our side again, a typical musical composition ends up looking like the text in the following image:

 Coming up with solutions